cloudposse/terraform-aws-iam-assumed-roles/README.md

 # terraform-aws-iam-assumed-roles [![Build Status](https://travis-ci.org/cloudposse/terraform-aws-iam-assumed-roles.svg?branch=master)](https://travis-ci.org/cloudposse/terraform-aws-iam-assumed-roles)

-Terraform module to provision two IAM roles and two IAM groups for assuming the roles provided MFA is present.
+Terraform module to provision two IAM roles and two IAM groups for assuming the roles provided MFA is present, and add IAM users to the groups.

 - Role and group with Administrator (full) access to AWS resources
 - Role and group with ReadOnly access to AWS resources